briantanseng/firebase-data-sender-console-example/README.md

 ### Data Structure

-Import the sample data from database-export.json to a black database
+Import the sample data from database-export.json to an empty database